Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Causal Evidence of Grounding IDs

 \section{Causal Evidence of Grounding IDs}

 The alignment and attention analyses in Section~\ref{sec:existence} provide correlational evidence that external cues induce partition-based alignment.
-Our hypothesis is that \textit{Grounding IDs} act as abstract vectors that are induced to related tokens across modalities, increasing alignment and grounding.
-We now seek causal validation.
+Our hypothesis is that \textit{Grounding IDs} act as abstract vectors that are induced to related tokens across modalities, enhancing multimodal binding and thereby increasing alignment and grounding.
+We now seek causal validation using a medium-sized LVLM, Qwen2.5-VL 7B (see Appendix~\ref{sec:extended_experiments} for additional models).
 For causal mediation analysis, we use a simplified synthetic dataset in which each image contains four rows with one object per row.
-Rows are labeled with non-ordinal symbols (\&, \#, \$, @) to prevent sequential order cues.
-The task is discriminative visual question answering: the prompt asks, for example, "What is in row @?", and the model must respond "red circle."
-To formalize notation, let us define $\textbf{o}^{s_j}_{s_i}$ as an object $\textbf{o}$ that is located in the partition associated with symbol $s_i$ and bound to symbol $s_j$.
-For example, $\textbf{o}^{\$}_{\&}$ denotes an object positioned in the \& partition but bound to \$.
-For convenience, we use two shorthand cases: (1) $\textbf{o}^{\sim s}_{s}$ for an object located in the partition of $s$ but bound to a different symbol, and (2) $\textbf{o}^{s}_{\sim s}$ for an object bound to $s$ but located in a different partition.
+Rows are labeled with non-ordinal symbols \{\&,\$,\#,@\} to prevent sequential order cues.
+The task is discriminative visual question answering: the prompt asks, for example, ``What is in row @?'', and the model must respond with the correct object description, such as ``red circle.''